 Often, supported living is a workplace for care and support workers including those funded by direct payments recipients, as well as other people that may be employed within the accommodation, or those who are employed to carry out work at the accommodation.
-As a result of being premises where ‘work’ is carried out, supported living is classified as ‘regulated premises’.

 Additionally those people visiting supported living to deliver health and social care should follow guidance provided by Public Health Wales on use of PPE and Infection Prevention and Control.